uga-gaim/MPAS/doc/regional_mesh_setup.md

 All that's left is to run the file: `./grid_rotate (input grid name) (output grid name)`.
 I named my grid `x5.6488066.rotated.grid.nc`, but you can do whatever you wish.
 It's good practice to leave it ending in `*.grid.nc`.
 This might take a minute or two with a high resolution mesh.

-If you just want to rotate where your global variable resolution grid refines into, then you're done!
-You should be able to use the same .graph.info.part. file in your MPAS simulations.
+If you just want to rotate where your ariable resolution grid refines into and leave your simulation as a global one, then you're done!
+You should be able to use the same .graph.info.part. from the original archive in your MPAS simulations.

 ---